 I ran the projected EPD’s of these embryos in AIMS and WOW these have the makings of some amazing calves!

 The day after, embryo’s that were sired by the same sire, Baldridge Bronc, went up for auction on DVAuction, they sold for over $550 per embryo, (which on average only has a 50% conception rate).

 We look forward to seeing what these live calves will look like and what interest there will be in them.

 There you are – a peek into our 1st Embryo Transfer.
 Hope you learned something new, we sure did.
 Check back soon and we’ll have some information about our next ET round.
 Same great cow, VHAR Den Mya’s Daisy 104, but this sire will be Baldridge Colonel, the $580,000 top bull from last months Baldridge bull sale.

 Until next time, may the weather warm up a bit and your animals stay warm.

 ~ CJ DeFriez

 Chelsea here, I'm the Ranchers daughter.
 Growing up my favorite place to be was outside working with the cattle.
 I earned my Bachelors in Animal Science; genetics and cattle reproduction were my favorite subjects.
-While at school I meet my sweetheart and we spent the next 12 years building our family of 6 children and getting my husbands education and career going.
-Now we are back (HOORAY!) and I love helping on the ranch, in the office, mostly working with the cows... and (to my fathers chagrin) some Rambuillet sheep, miniature horses and chickens that we added for the kiddos.
+While at school I meet my sweetheart and we spent the next 12 years building our family of 6 children and following my husbands education and getting his career going.
+Now we are back (HOORAY!) and I love helping on the ranch, in the office, working with the cows... and (to my fathers chagrin) some Rambouillet sheep, miniature horses and chickens that we added for the kiddos.